Independent living is an increasingly popular choice for seniors who want to retain their autonomy but add an extra level of support to their lives.

 Often, when seniors hear "independent living," they picture a glorified nursing home arrangement, but that couldn't be further from the truth.
 If you are a senior who is considering changing your living arrangement, you need to know the truth about independent living.
 Following are some popular misconceptions about this type of accommodation.

 You may think an independent living situation means you lose some control of your life.
 You can't eat when you want, your activities are limited, and you need permission to leave the premises.
 None of those fears are true.

 Independent living simply gives you options.
 You can eat onsite and participate in group activities.
 Or, you can continue with your pre-move schedule.
 While independent living offers you life enhancements, you are in no way limited by what the facility has to offer.
 It's your life, and you can continue to live it as you would.

 Loss of Friendships

 Moving to an independent living facility does not mean you will lose your current friendships.
-You certainly can have visitors at your new home, accompany friends on shopping expeditions or join a group on vacation.

-In addition, you will find yourself with new friends and perhaps a more active social life than before.
+Typically, you'll discover that you will find yourself with new friends and perhaps a more active social life than before.
 If you need a partner for golf or enough people to play bridge, you'll find them at your new home.

 Every change takes adjustment, but you may find that you don't miss your old home much at all.
 Many seniors choose independent living because it frees them from the burden and expense of home maintenance.